rokinot/portfolio/README.md

 I've been a crypto user since 2020, taking some interest in DeFi, and previously worked for Yearn Finance, doing technical writing and translation.

 In 2022, I discovered Code4rena and have been part-timing on-and-off some of the contests, as well as other platforms such as Hats Finance/Cantina.
-In 2024 I finished my B.Sc in Computer Engineering and since 2025 I've returned to work with security research full time.
+Since 2025 I've returned to work with security research full time.
 I have also participated in some of the Secureum challenges, placing in the top 10 on RACE-12, as well as top twice 20 on Secureum’s RACE-29 and RACE-10.

 # Highlights